rob-the-bot/OrbitalView/README.md

 # OrbitalView

-This program (`OrbitalView.py`) is used for recording tail movement with the FLIR grasshopper camera.
+This program (`OrbitalView.py`) is used for recording at fast FPS with the FLIR grasshopper camera.
 It

-1. shows a live view @ 50FPS (since a monitor is only 60Hz)
+1. shows a live view @ 50FPS (since most monitors are still only 60Hz)
 2. receives inputs from keyboard/UDP trigger to start/end recording
-3. saves it @ 500FPS to a h264 encoded mp4 file (the metadata in the mp4 file says 25FPS but that's just the FPS used for playback)
+3. saves it @ 500FPS to a h264 encoded mp4 file with default playback @ 25FPS

 ## Usage